pratimavermaa/S4---Assignment-QnA/README.md

-# Neural Network Training Overview
+# Neural Network Training Overview - Part 1

 Consider a simple NN with two inputs, a hidden layer with two neurons and two outputs.
 The architecture is shown below: